ichim/LeafletForBlazor-NuGet/RTM Appearance and custom attr/README.md

 # Appearance based on custom attributes

+he appearance of the points on the map will be determined by a custom property.
+In the case of this example, it was chosen that the appearance should be established based on **vehicleType** property:

        realTimeMap.Geometric.Points.Appearance(item => (item.value as Attributes)!.vehicleType == "bus").pattern = new RealTimeMap.PointSymbol()
            {
                fillColor = "red",